Saadi-1/TIC-TAC-TOE-in-C/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to better fit your project or add any additional information you think would be helpful for users or contributors.